 “It is true that rural schools may face unique challenges, distance, resources and access, but they are also places of incredible strength, resilience and hope.
 When we invest in rural schools, we invest in the heartbeat of entire communities.”

-For Gov. Kelly Armstrong, this year’s Teacher of the Year ceremony was his first since being elected, and he began his remarks with a lighthearted joke about how these events are an opportunity to turn the tables on educators, in a way.
-“I also did lunch with all the finalists over at the residence,” Armstrong said.
-“Nick (Archuleta) had them all stand, and then Kirsten just had Frannie stand up here.
-It's like the upper hand is on the other foot.
-Teachers have to stand for an extraordinary period of time.”
+For Gov. Kelly Armstrong, this year’s Teacher of the Year ceremony was his first since taking office, and he opened with a lighthearted observation about role reversal.
+"We also had lunch with all the finalists at the residence," Armstrong said.
+"Nick (Archuleta) had them all stand, and then Kirsten had Frannie stand up here.
+It’s a bit of a role reversal — teachers are usually the ones asking students to stand, and now they’re the ones on their feet."

 NDU President Nick Archuleta congratulated each of our four finalists for their accomplishments.
 “Today, we gathered four outstanding educators who have been named finalists for the North Dakota Teacher of the Year,” Archuleta said.
 “Each one of them represents not just excellence in their own classroom, but also the absolute best of what it means to teach, to lead, and to inspire.”